-- Threat of being quickly discarded, if too many steps or open-ended answers are required (i.e. inconvenience of typing on small screen)
+The threat of being quickly discarded, if too many steps or open-ended answers are required (i.e. inconvenience of typing on a small screen)

-- If questionnaire covers entire screen or appears too often, there’s the risk of coming across as obtrusive.
+If a questionnaire covers the entire screen or appears too often, there’s the risk of coming across as obtrusive.